See the Text: From Tokenization to Visual Reading: Experiment

-\textbf{Low-resource Languages.} Since it is unclear whether Qwen2.5-VL 3B has seen these low-resource languages during pretraining, we finetune it using two methods: (i) pure text finetuning and (ii) visual-text finetuning.
-The training parallel data is provided by X-ALMA~\citep{citation-0}, and we use the FLORES test set~\citep{costa2022no} for evaluation.
-As shown in Figure~\ref{fig:lowsource} (right), finetuning with visual-text input results in a \textbf{higher average COM} (58.12) compared to pure text finetuning (54.84).
-Higher fertility observed in pure-text input (Figure~\ref{fig:lowsource}, left) corresponds to over-segmentation, which hampers the ability of the model to learn translation patterns and decreases translation quality.
+Since it is unclear whether Qwen2.5-VL 3B~\cite{bai2025qwen2} has seen these low-resource languages during pretraining, we finetune it using two methods: (i) pure text finetuning and (ii) visual-text finetuning.
+The training parallel data is provided by X-ALMA~\cite{citation-0}, and we use the FLORES test set~\cite{costa2022no} for evaluation.
+As shown in Figure~\ref{fig:lowsource} (left), the average fertility (FET)~\cite{rust2021good} for these eight low-resource languages is 3.88 under standard subword tokenization (\ie, pure-text input).
+This means that, on average, just a single word is split into 3.88 fragments, resulting in excessive sequence lengths that hinder effective cross-lingual learning.
+This is especially severe for Georgian (ka), where the FET peaks at 8.33.
+In contrast, \our\ (\ie, visual-text input) maintains a remarkably low and consistent FET of 0.48, yielding an average \textbf{7.85$\times$ token compression ratio}.
+This drastic reduction in sequence length significantly alleviates the learning burden.
+Consequently, as shown in the radar chart (Figure~\ref{fig:lowsource}, right), \our\ achieves a higher average COMET score (58.12) compared to pure-text finetuning (54.84).
+These results suggest that by bypassing vocabulary-related biases, our vision-centric tokenization provides a more robust and efficient representation for languages that are poorly represented in traditional subword vocabularies.